abeltavares/abeltavares/README.md

 - 💾 **Big Data & Performance**: Handling and optimizing big data technologies and performance tuning for high efficiency.
 - 📊 **Business Intelligence**: Developing BI solutions for strategic insights, leveraging Power BI and Tableau to drive business success.
 - 💻 **Coding**: Writing clean, efficient code in Python, SQL and VBA to automate and transform data processes.
 - ☁️ **Cloud & IaC**: Managing cloud-based solutions with AWS and automating infrastructure deployment using Terraform.
-Infrastructure as Code practices for robust and scalable systems.
 - 🌐 **Agile & Global Collaboration**: Thriving in agile environments, contributing to cross-functional teams, and engaging in international projects.